cf73/ces2021/content/collections/pages/about.md

         content:
           -
             type: text
             text: 'Our school is located at 80 Trowbridge Street in downtown Cambridge.
 We are easily accessible by bus or train and have a parking lot for pick up and drop off times.
-Our [insert date] century brick building features seven indoor classrooms and two playgrounds.'
+Our 20th century brick building features seven indoor classrooms and two playgrounds.'
     type: text
     enabled: true
   -